jeffkowalski/kxusbc2/firmware/README.md

 ## Input priority
 The charger uses either the external DC jack input (E pad), or USB, whichever is connected first.
-If both sources are connected when the charger starts up, it prefers the DC jack.
+If both sources are connected when the charger starts up, it prefers the DC jack input.
 The charger keeps using the current source as long as it is available, even if another source becomes available.
 However, if the current source disconnects, the charger switches.
 For example, if you connect a DC supply while the charger is charging from USB, it will keep using USB.
 If you then disconnect USB, it will seamlessly switch over to the DC jack input.

 ## Connection states